docker/docs/datacenter/ucp/2.0/guides/configuration/integrate-with-ldap.md

 ---
+description: Learn how to integrate UCP with an LDAP service, so that you can manage users from a single place.
+keywords: LDAP, authentication, user management
 title: Integrate with LDAP
-description: Learn how to integrate UCP with an LDAP service, so that you can manage users from a single place.
-keywords:
-- LDAP, authentication, user management
 ---

 Docker UCP integrates with LDAP services, so that you can manage users from a